Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Introduction

-Let $\cS_{k,n}^\alpha$ and $\cS_{k,n}^\beta$ denote the space of $k$-spirals of type $\alpha$ and $\beta$ modulo projective equivalence.
-These are subspaces of $\cP_n$, the moduli space of \textit{twisted $n$-gons}.
-Figure \ref{fig:spiral example} illustrates many examples of representatives of $\cS_{5,n}^\alpha$ and $\cS_{5,n}^\beta$.
-Here we choose not to specify the value of $n$ because it's not essential.

-It turns out that each of $\cS_{k,n}^\alpha$ and $\cS_{k,n}^\beta$ is invariant under both $T_{k}$ and $T_k^{-1}$.
-Figure \ref{fig:T5 action on S5} shows a black polygonal arc that consists of finite many points of a representative $P$ of some $[P] \in \cS_{5,n}^\alpha$, and the red arc $P'$ is the image of $P$ under $T_5$.
-On the right we joined the points of $P$ 5 clicks apart.
-This gives us five different polygonal arcs, which we call \textit{the transversals of $P$}.
-We will show that these flows all have the same orientation, and we will use these facts to prove our main theorem.
+It turns out that $\cS_{k,n}^\alpha$ and $\cS_{k,n}^\beta$ are invariant under both $T_{k}$ and $T_k^{-1}$.
+Figure \ref{fig:T5 action on S5} shows the inward half of a representative $P$ of $[P] \in \cS_{5,3}^\beta$, with the red arc representing $P' = T_5(P)$.
+On the right we have five polygonal arcs by joining vertices of $P$ that are 5 clicks apart.
+We call them \textit{the transversals of $P$}.
+One way to distinguish type-$\alpha$ and type-$\beta$ spirals is by looking at the orientations of transversals.
+The transversals of type-$\alpha$ spirals are counterclockwise, whereas those of type-$\beta$ are clockwise (See Figure \ref{fig:spiral witness flags}).
+In $\S$\ref{sec:spiral}, we use the orientations of these transversals to prove the following main theorem.